maulikchevli/frozen-lexpert/docs/model_preprocessing.md

 Not model-specific, but worth preserving:

-1. **PR-AUC, not ROC-AUC** for imbalanced multilabel.
+1. **Report AUROC and prevalence-normalized PR-AUC ("skill") together** for imbalanced multilabel.
+AUROC is prevalence-invariant (comparable across cohorts) but tolerates false positives on rare classes, so it is paired with skill = (AP − prevalence)/(1 − prevalence).
 Always print class prevalence next to PR-AUC (random baseline = prevalence, not 0.5).
+The legacy `scripts/evaluate.py` quick-compare reports PR-AUC/F1 only; the paper pipeline reports both (see the README "Metric policy").
 2. **Pool all out-of-fold predictions** into one `[N, C]` matrix; compute metrics once on the pool.
 Don't average per-fold point estimates.
 3. **Bootstrap over samples** (n_boot=1000) for 95% CIs — captures